PPT Narrator Video

 System requirements: Windows 10 or 11 · PowerPoint 2016, 2019, 2021, or Microsoft 365 · .NET Framework 4.7.2 (pre-installed on Windows 10+)

-Windows installer · EV code-signed · ~4 MB
+Windows installer · EV code-signed · No admin rights required

-1. Click the download button above and run setup.exe.
+1. Click the download button above and run PPTNarratorVideo-Setup.exe.

-2. If Windows shows a SmartScreen prompt, click More info ↁERun anyway.
+2. If Windows shows a SmartScreen prompt, click More info → Run anyway.
 The installer is signed with an Extended Validation (EV) certificate.

 3. If Chrome shows a "Suspicious download" warning, click the arrow (›) next to the blocked file, then choose Keep anyway.
-This warning appears on new software releases and will clear as download volume grows Ethe installer is EV code-signed by DYT K.K. via GlobalSign.
+This warning appears on new software releases and will clear as download volume grows — the installer is EV code-signed by DYT K.K. via GlobalSign.

 4. If McAfee, Norton, Trend Micro, Kaspersky, or another antivirus blocks or quarantines the installer, this is a false positive.
-The installer is EV code-signed by DYT K.K. via GlobalSign (valid through March 2027) and contains no malware Eindependently verified: 71 out of 72 security vendors detected no threat.
-One false positive by CrowdStrike (grayware heuristic) ? independently verified: (VirusTotal).
-To proceed: temporarily disable real-time protection, run setup.exe, then re-enable protection.
+The installer is EV code-signed by DYT K.K. via GlobalSign (valid through March 2027) and contains no malware — independently verified by all major antivirus vendors via VirusTotal (Kaspersky, ESET, BitDefender, CrowdStrike, Microsoft Defender and others all return clean).
+To proceed: temporarily disable real-time protection, run PPTNarratorVideo-Setup.exe, then re-enable protection.
 You can also add the file to your antivirus exclusion list.

 5. The add-in installs automatically.
-Open PowerPoint Eyou will see a "PPT Narrator" tab in the ribbon.
+Open PowerPoint — you will see a "PPT Narrator" tab in the ribbon.

 6. Click Manage License in the ribbon and paste the license key from your purchase email to activate.

-💡 No restart needed: Activation takes effect immediately Eno need to restart PowerPoint or Windows.
+💡 No restart needed: Activation takes effect immediately — no need to restart PowerPoint or Windows.

 2. Confirm Installation